feldera/feldera/docs/tutorials/time-series.md

   annotations are accurate, i.e., input records do not arrive more than lateness time units out of order, the output of the program with lateness annotations is guaranteed to be identical to outputs of the same program without annotations.

+* **LATENESS does NOT delay computation**.
+Feldera does not delay computation until all out-of-order records have been received.
+It always computes the output of the queries given all inputs received so far and incrementally updates these outputs as new out-of-order inputs arrive.
+(See [below](#delaying-inputs-with-watermark) for an experimental feture that allows delaying inputs on demand).

 * **Inputs that violate lateness are discarded.**  When a program receives a record that is more than lateness time units behind the most recent timestamp value